Maybenot: A Framework for Traffic Analysis Defenses

 Maybenot is a framework for traffic analysis defenses.
-The defenses are implemented as \emph{machines} running in the framework.
-This approach is adopted from Tor's Circuit Padding Framework~\cite{circpad,circpaddoc}, further described in Section~\ref{sec:related}.
-Section~\ref{sec:machines} is dedicated to the machines.
-In this section, we look at the Maybenot framework from a top-down perspective as someone integrating Maybenot into a protocol such as TLS or QUIC.
-Maybenot is written in the Rust programming language, so we use Rust code snippets throughout.
+Defenses are implemented as Maybenot \emph{machines} running in the framework; this approach is adopted from Tor's Circuit Padding Framework~\cite{circpad,circpaddoc}, further described in Section~\ref{sec:related}.
+In this section, we look at the Maybenot framework from a top-down perspective, showing how Maybenot can be integrated into a protocol such as TLS or QUIC.
+Maybenot is written in the Rust programming language, so we use Rust code snippets to complement our explanations.

 Maybenot is designed to be used as a library (Rust crate), integrated into existing protocols.
-There would be one instance of the framework per connection and party/participant.
-For example, in Tor this could be per-circuit between client and a relay or between relays in the network.
-Similarly, for TLS it could be per connection, for QUIC per stream, or even per participant in a MLS group chat.
-To fit such a wide range of protocols, we emphasize that Maybenot is a piece of the puzzle and not a complete solution.
+There should be one instance of the framework per connection and party/participant.
+For example, in the case of Tor, this could be per circuit between a client and relay or between relays in the network.
+Similarly, it could be per connection for TLS, per stream for QUIC, or even per participant in an MLS group chat.
+To fit such a wide range of protocols, we emphasize that Maybenot is a piece of the puzzle, not a complete solution.